 For example, in the City of Milwaukee, children under 10 years of age are allowed to ride their bicycles on the sidewalk if accompanied by an adult.
 Milwaukee, Wis.
 Code § 102-7 (1).
 On a cautionary note, this is not a uniform rule across the state.
 Each local government is allowed to enact its own rules for bicycle travel on sidewalks.

 For example, the Village of Shorewood has different requirements than the City of Milwaukee for children riding on sidewalks.
-Shorewood’s rule is that “No person 12 years or older shall operate a bicycle on the sidewalk, except that a bicycle equipped with a child seat and carrying a child thereon may be operated on a sidewalk when said sidewalk is not so congested as to endanger the safety of those lawfully using the same.”
+Shorewood’s rule is that “Children 12 years of age or less may be permitted to operate a bicycle on public sidewalks and shall exercise due care for pedestrians or others using the sidewalk.”
 Shorewood, Wis.
-Code § 207-5(D).
+Code § 207-5(C)(1)(a).

 Therefore, in general you should not be riding your bike on the sidewalk unless the local authorities in your area explicitly permit bicyclists to ride on the sidewalk.